How AI can change Software Testing?

 In the realm of software testing, being able to understand what the client wants is of paramount importance.

-- AI can help study many competing products to identify key selling points so that developers and testers know what users want from a particular software.
+- AI can help study competing products to identify key selling points so that developers and testers know what users want from a particular software.

 - Testers can use AI to detect common code flaws that might hinder a software system’s flawless functioning.

 It is important to remember that incorporating AI into testing processes is still a process in motion.
 But it is also essential to keep an eye on innovations and advancements.
 One cannot rule out manual testing entirely as human intervention and quality checks still triumphs AI in software testing.

 AI software testing will help improve testers’ lives by introducing greater accuracy and speed.
 By detecting bugs quicker and faster, AI can give testers the time and mental energy to create better testing methods, write better test scripts, and devise ways to craft the best possible user experience.